Amanullah loyalism: 1929 Afghan Civil War

-In March 1929, during the 1929 Afghan Civil War, Amanullah assembled an army in Kandahar made up of Durrani, Khattak, Ghilzai and Hazarah fighters.
+In March 1929, during the 1929 Afghan Civil War, Amanullah assembled an army in Kandahar made up of Durrani, Khattak, Ghilzai and Hazara fighters.
 However, his attempt to march on Kabul was unsuccessful, and he retreated to Qalat, where he fell under a Saqqawist siege on 19 May.
 On 23 May, Qalat fell to the Saqqawists and Amanullah fled to the British Raj.

 Kuhistan rebellion

 The Kuhistan rebellion was a rebellion in modern-day Kohistan District, Kapisa which took place in 1930 in the Kingdom of Afghanistan.
 It began in February 1930, when rebels seeking to restore Amanullah Khan as King of Afghanistan broke out in open rebellion against Mohammed Nadir Shah.
 After killing many, the rebellion was crushed in mid-April 1930.

 Shinwari rebellion

 The Shinwari rebellion was a rebellion by the Shinwari that took place in February or May 1930 in the Kingdom of Afghanistan.
 The Shinwari sought to depose Mohammed Nadir Shah and restore Amanullah Khan as king of Afghanistan.
 Due to lack of support by Shinwari elders (who had been bribed by Nadir), the rebellion was promptly suppressed.

 The Shinwari's support for Amanullah in 1930 apparently contradicted their earlier revolt against Amanullah in 1928.
 During this rebellion, the Shinwari claimed that the earlier revolt was "not so much anti-Amanullah as against the local tax-collectors at Jelalabad".